Enter the Knowledge platform

 To identify best practice in sustainability evaluation, across multiple sectors in the process industries and through value chains, via inventory and classification of established approaches.

-Project STYLE ultimately seeks to identify and deliver a practical ‘toolkit’ that can be used by future EU projects and industry to assess the value (in sustainability terms) of new technologies and process modifications that seek to make resource and energy efficiency improvements.
+Project STYLE ultimately saught to identify and deliver a practical ‘toolkit’ that can be used by future EU projects and industry to assess the value (in sustainability terms) of new technologies and process modifications that seek to make resource and energy efficiency improvements.
+In lieu of finding an ideal collection of open access tools, STYLE has made high-level recommendations on the features and functions of an Ideal Toolkit.

 Covering management of the project, its activities, its resources, its internal communications and its links to the Commission